Wild Tu Lan Cave Explorer Tour

 This is always the top priority of Oxalis Adventure to ensure the safety of both visitors and Oxalis’ staff on any trip, including multi day adventures.
 We only use high-quality equipment meeting international standards, mainly imported from France, the UK, and Switzerland.
 The tour guides must undergo professional training and be tested for skills regularly.

 Only qualified guides may lead an Oxalis tour.
-Visitors can learn about the "safety management" and "safety equipmen" that Oxalis uses here.
+Visitors can learn about the "safety management" and "safety equipment" that Oxalis uses here.

 Dangers, risks and how to avoid them on tour